kbwalya17/Crop-Price-Prediction-using-Random-Forest-ML/README.md

      - The R² score.
      - The Mean Squared Error.
      - The scatter plot of actual vs. predicted values.
-     - A list of predicted prices.
+     - A chart of predicted prices.

 ### Frontend (HTML Templates):
 1. **Index Page (`index.html`)**: